 NHK ni Youkoso! is a psychological rom-com anime that follows Tatsuhiro as he strives to escape from the NHK’s propaganda while struggling to even just leave his apartment.
 He then encounters Misaki Nakahara, a mysterious girl that will change his life.

-That’s all five psychological anime we recommend for your holiday, guys.
+That’s all five psychological anime we recommend for your holiday.
 Stay tuned for other anime recommendations here in Wowkia.